emqx/quic/docs/messages_to_owner.md

 ### peer_send_shutdown

-Peer has sent all the data and wants to shutdown
+Peer has sent all the data and wants to shutdown gracefully.

 ```erlang
 {quic, peer_send_shutdown, stream_handler(), ErrorCode}
 ```

 ### peer_send_aborted

-Peer is no longer interested in receiving thus want abort the receiving.
+Received a RESET_STREAM Frame.

+Peer terminate the sending part of the stream abruptly.
+A receiver can discard any data that it already received on the stream.

 ```erlang
 {quic, peer_send_aborted, stream_handler(), ErrorCode}